 1. Have a Thanksgiving Meal at Your Cabin or in Town

 Food is at the center of any Thanksgiving vacation, and visitors to the Smokies will find a number of options when it comes to their big holiday meal.
 All of our cabin rentals in Gatlinburg and Pigeon Forge come with fully equipped kitchens, so the chef in your family can whip up a tasty feast for everyone to enjoy.
-There are plenty of grocery stores in the area, so you can pick up all of the ingredients you need to make your favorite Turkey Day dishes.
+There are plenty of grocery stores in the area, so you can pick up all of the ingredients you need to make your favorite Thanksgiving dinner in Gatlinburg or Pigeon Forge!

 On the other hand, there are some vacationers who also want to take a vacation from cooking (and we don’t blame them!).
 Fortunately, there are lots of excellent restaurants in Gatlinburg and Pigeon Forge that serve fantastic Thanksgiving meals.
-Here are a few eateries that are known for their special holiday menus:
+Here are a few eateries open in Thanksgiving with special holiday menus:

 - Seasons of Ober

 - Applewood Farmhouse Restaurant

 During the holiday season, the cities of Gatlinburg and Pigeon Forge are decorated with millions of beautiful lights.
 After your Thanksgiving dinner, you can drive around town to see these lovely LED displays.
 In addition to traditional Christmas scenes, the gorgeous displays also depict local landmarks like The Old Mill and animals that are native to the Great Smoky Mountains National Park.
 Visitors can pick up a free map of all the light displays in Pigeon Forge at the city’s trolley office or welcome center.